 I am not a doctor, just a Black woman who has had a therapist who became like a mother, best friend, teacher and partner all at once.
 I credit her with helping me transition through wild, confusing phases in my life and watching over me for over 6 years.
 And, this woman was White and twice my age.
 It did not matter.
 Care is care.
 Our relationship only ended when she relocated to a warmer place.
 I wish Kamara had found someone to watch over her.

 - Do not dismiss feelings of sadness, fear or depression as passing moods.
 Talk to a peer or mentor if your feelings persist.
 Also, procure a regular therapist or life coach if need be.
 I do not advocate manufactured pharmaceuticals for emotional and spiritual challenges, however, a professional will be able to determine if medicine is something you actually medically may require.

 - Reach out to female friends and family who appear withdrawn, upset or changed.
 Do not use social media.
-Call them for a real phone chat, begin an email conversation or send an encouraging card to let them know you’re here.
+Call them for a real phone chat.
+Begin an email conversation.
+Send an encouraging card to let them know you’re here.

 - Respect and honor any feelings you have which are not “happy” or “pleased.”
 You are human, and allowed the full range of emotions all humans experience.

 - No matter your gender or ethnicity, find a young lady to mentor through the tricky road of achievement and success.
 Build her confidence and self-worth.